-The Company can grant security interests or other guarantees, provided that the custodian bank approves these security interests and that they are granted under arm's length conditions.
-The total value of these security interests and of those that encumber real estate assets directly held by the Fund cannot exceed 50% of the market value of the Fund's real estate assets (which includes the real estate assets held indirectly by the Fund via the intermediary of property companies in which the Fund has participating interests).
+The Company can grant security interests or other guarantees, provided that the custodian approves these security interests and that they are granted under arm's length conditions.
+The total value of these security interests and of those that encumber real estate assets directly held by the Fund cannot exceed 30% of the market value of the Fund's real estate assets (which includes the real estate assets held indirectly by the Fund via the intermediary of property companies in which the Fund has participating interests).

-All of the amounts paid (in particular dividends and liquidating dividends) by the Company to CRI in respect of its capacity as shareholder will be paid as soon as possible, into a blocked account held at Commerzbank AG.
+All of the amounts paid (in particular dividends and liquidating dividends) by the Company to CRI in respect of its capacity as shareholder will be paid as soon as possible, into an account held at a bank approved by the custodian.

 The Company is required to issue a monthly report on the status of its assets.
-This report must be provided to both the management company and the custodian bank.
+This report must be provided to both the management company and the custodian.
 These reports are audited annually.